mikemwai/firestrike/README.md

 `NOTE:` Follow the steps above to set up the project.

-## Game controls
+## Game Controls
-This section helps you navigate through the game and know which buttons to use while playing the game.
+- The controls used in the game are:

-- PageUp/ W Key: To Move Forward
+  - `W/ Up Arrow/ PageUp` Key: To Move Forward
-- PageDn/ D Key: To Move Backwards
+  - `S/ PageDn/ Down Arrow` Key: To Move Backwards
-- Left Mouse Button: To shoot
+  - `Left Mouse` Button: To shoot
-- Home : To move to the Left
+  - `A/ Left Arrow/ Home` Key: To move to the Left
-- End: To move to the Right
+  - `D/ Right Arrow/ End` Key: To move to the Right
-- Spacebar: To Jump
+  - `Spacebar`: To Jump
-- Ctrl+Esc: To exit the game
+  - `Ctrl+Esc`: To exit the game

-Gameplay: Your goal is to survive enemy attacks by shooting them before being spotted.

-## Game controls
-- The controls used on the game are:
-  - Spacebar - Jump
-  - Up arrow - Go forward
-  - Down arrow - Go backwards
-  - Left arrow - Go left
-  - Right arrow - Go right
-  - Left mouse button - Shoot
-  - Mouse scroll - Look around

 ## Platforms